Laxmar/PremierLeagueChat/README.md

 - copy example_config.yaml to config.yaml
 - fill OPENAI_API_KEY with your OpenAI API key
 - fill THE_SPORT_API_KEY with your TheSportDB API key (https://www.thesportsdb.com/)
+- You can also set all environment variables for more check src/configuration.py

 # Usage